Rotary investment fund

 Introduction

-With our Mission in mind – Rotarians wish to do Good for Society and Mankind - The Rotary Investment Fund has been established.
+With Rotary Mission in mind – Rotarians wish to do Good for Society and Mankind - The Rotary Investment Fund has been established.

 The initiative has been started in Rotary’s Chapter in Lyngby, residing close to the capital of Denmark, Copenhagen.